What happens when you cross a business intelligence expert, a graduating college senior, and an endlessly curious leader?

 Dan has interviewed 1000+ people in his career, leading teams at companies like SmileDirectClub, Simplex Healthcare, HCA Healthcare, and DaVita.
 He knows that while it’s stressful for candidates looking for a job, it’s also a very real stress for hiring managers to make the right hire.
 The cultural fit is so critical.
 His advice?
 Hire for the person before the resume.
 That’s only possible when you have a tool like Workzinga.

-With Workzinga, job seekers will find out a lot about a potential new gig and companies will learn more about a future new hire, with both learning more about themselves in the process!
+With Workzinga, companies learn more about a future new hire while also learning more about themselves in the process!
 Workzinga is improving the hiring process, one interview at a time.